WGBH-MLA/AAPB2/app/views/exhibits/wrvr/notes.md

 - Voy, Eckard J., Jr. “The Right Side of the 1960s: The Origins of the John Birch Society in the Pacific Northwest.” *Oregon Historical Quarterly* 105, no. 2 (Summer 2004): 260-283.

-- Ward, Mark, Sr. *Air of Salvation: The Story of Christian Broadcasting* (Grand Rapids, MI: Baker Books, 1994).
+- Ward, Mark, Sr. *Air of Salvation: The Story of Christian Broadcasting*.
+Grand Rapids, MI: Baker Books, 1994.

 - Weisenfeld, Judith.
 “Universal in Spirit, Local in Character: The Riverside Church and New York City.”
 In Peter J. Paris, et al. *The History of the Riverside Church in the City of New York* (New York: New York University Press, 2004), 179-240.

 - Wicklein, John.
 “Riverside Radio: New FM Station Offers Varied Programs.” *New York Times*.
 January 1, 1961, X11.

 - “Worlds of Religion and Jazz Meet on New Radio Program.” *Call and Post* (Cleveland, OH).
 April 27, 1963, 6C.